Olin-Rice Science Center, Room 222

 There are several starting points in the department curriculum.
 Most students start in the calculus sequence, discrete math, linear algebra, statistics, or in a computer science course.

 We have a three course calculus sequence that is different from AP Calculus and different from the traditional Calc I, II, III sequence found at most colleges and universities.
 In particular, all three of our courses use functions of multiple variables.

 Where should I start in the calculus sequence?

-Math 237, Applied Multivariable Calculus III: Students who enter Macalester with an AP Calculus with a BC score of 4 or higher are encouraged to start here.
+Math 237, Applied Multivariable Calculus III: Students who enter Macalester having taken BC Calculus with a score of 4 or higher on the AP exam are encouraged to start here.
 Course Description.

 How far do I need to go in the calculus sequence?

 Mathematics, Physics, and Chemistry majors need to complete the calculus sequence through Math 237.
 Economics and most Biology students need to complete any one of Math 135, Math 137, or Math 237.
 Biology majors with a Biochemistry emphasis need to compete Math 137.
 We encourage you to see the departmental web pages (Biology, Chemistry, Economics, Physics and Astronomy) for these other majors and speak with a member of the department to verify their mathematics requirements.